-In the opinion of management, the accompanying unaudited condensed consolidated financial statements have been prepared on the same basis as those in the Annual Report on Form 10-K/A (Amendment No. 2) for the year ended December 31, 1998 and include all adjustments necessary to present fairly the financial position of Advanced Polymer Systems, Inc. and subsidiaries ("the Company" or "APS") as of June 30, 1999 and the results of their operations for the three and six months ended June 30, 1999 and 1998.
+In the opinion of management, the accompanying unaudited condensed consolidated financial statements contain all adjustments, consisting of normal recurring adjustments, necessary to present fairly the financial position of Advanced Polymer Systems, Inc. and subsidiaries ("the Company" or "APS") as of June 30, 1999 and the results of their operations for the three and six months ended June 30, 1999 and 1998.

-These condensed consolidated statements should be read in conjunction with the Company's audited consolidated financial statements for the year ended December 31, 1998 included in the Company's Annual Report on Form 10-K/A (Amendment No. 2).
+These condensed consolidated statements should be read in conjunction with the Company's audited consolidated financial statements for the year ended December 31, 1998 included in the Company's Annual Report on Form 10-K.